Pawelok35/GitJournal/README.md

 **Summary**: The day was focused on reviewing past lessons and solidifying the project code.
 The mentoring session offered helpful feedback, providing clarity and guidance for further development.

+## Day 13 - 2024-09-21

+1. **Applying learned knowledge to a personal project**: Today, I focused on leveraging the skills and knowledge I've gained to start working on my private project.
+The project revolves around the use of AI in sports, and I applied what I’ve learned about JavaScript, data structures, and overall project development to lay the groundwork.

+2. **Project development**: I began by outlining the key features and structure of the project.
+This included determining how AI could be integrated into the sports context, and how the codebase should be organized for scalability and maintainability.

+**Summary**: The day was dedicated to applying the knowledge I’ve gained to begin a personal project involving the use of AI in sports.
+This was an exciting opportunity to put theory into practice, and I was able to structure the project effectively.

 ...

 ## Key Learning Areas 🔐